MicroEJ/docs/KernelDeveloperGuide/overview.rst

 -  Remove the embedded part of the platform (compiler, linker and runtime).

--  Append Add-On Libraries and Resident Applications into the runtime classpath.
+-  Append Add-On Libraries and System Applications into the runtime classpath.
 (See :ref:`ivy_confs`) for specifying the dependencies).